Novadge/novamail/README.md

 novamail
 ========
-The novamail plugin is a grails application plugin that adds email functionality to grails applications.

-To install this plugin add "compile ':novamail:0.1'" ( without double quotes ) to your buildConfig file and execute 'grails n2-quickstart' to initialize novamail.

-An easy way to start using the plugin is to Add 'def messagingService' to your controller or service and use messagingService.sendEmail().
+Description
+The Novamail plug-in provides e-mail sending capabilities to a Grails application.
+It is also capable of sending emails asynchronously by using a scheduled Job.

+Usage

+Inject messagingService into your class

+<em>def messagingService</em>

+messagingService is a Grails service that provides a single method called sendEmail that takes parameters.
-Please note that 'sendEmail()' takes the following parameters : String hostname, String username, String password, String from, String to, String subject, String body, File attachment).
+Please note that 'sendEmail()' takes the following parameters :

+String hostname, String username, String password, String from, String to, String subject, String body, File attachment) .
 Where ......

 hostName: name of the host eg Gmail, Hotmail, Yahoo

 username: email username eg John@example.com

-password: email password eg *********
+password: email password eg *

 from: eg john@gmail.com